+We apply \Cref{prop:psuedoapprox} to obtain a classification of suitable $t$-structures on $D_{\operatorname{qc}}$.
+Some historical context is helpful.

+The study of $t$-structures on schemes has been very active.
+In full generality, a complete classification of $t$-structures is impossible even for affine schemes \cite{Stanley:2010}.
+Consequently, much of the literature has focused on classes of $t$-structures satisfying additional conditions.

+For affine Noetherian schemes, a classification of compactly generated t-structures was obtained in \cite{AlsonoTarrio/JeremiasLopez/Saorin:2010}.
+Subsequently, \cite{Dubey/Sahoo:2023} extended these results to Noetherian schemes under a tensor compatibility assumption.
+The Noetherian hypothesis was later removed in the affine case by \cite{Hrbek:2020}, and those results play a key role in the present work.

-All these classifications involve what are called `Thomason filtrations'.
-These are certain decreasing functions from the integers to the collection of Thomason subsets of the underlying topological space (see \Cref{sec:prelim_Thomason} for details).
-However, no analogous classification has yet been established for algebraic stacks.
+These classifications are formulated in terms of `Thomason filtrations'.
+Namely, these are decreasing functions from the integers to the collection of Thomason subsets of the underlying topological space.
+See \Cref{sec:prelim_Thomason} for details.
+However, no analogous classification appears to be available for algebraic stacks.